This post was most recently updated on July 28th, 2022.8 min read.

-In this article, I’m sharing my perspective and experiences of Worx Landroid L2000 – an autonomous lawn mower I’ve had for about 2 summers now.
+In this article, I will be sharing my perspective and experiences with Worx Landroid L2000 – an autonomous lawn mower that I’ve had for about 2 summers now.
 Hopefully, I’ll be able to help someone else make an informed decision about getting a puppy like this.

 Anyway – a step back, the 10k-feet view first, as usual.